Transamerica Life Insurance Review

 Is it true?

-Partly.
 It’s true that Transamerica’s term life insurance is singularly flexible.
 It offers an impressive range of death benefits and term length options, so most people will be able to find a policy that fits their needs and their budget.
-The company also has a good selection of policy add-ons; like an accelerated death benefit, disability coverage, and the option to purchase long-term care insurance.
+The company also has a good selection of policy add-ons, like an accelerated death benefit, disability coverage, and the option to purchase long-term care insurance.
 This means you’ll be able to bolster your life insurance wherever you need extra protection.
+This flexibility also extends to the company’s permanent products, with individual whole life insurance policies going up to $3 million.

-We don’t recommend Transamerica if you’re looking for a universal life policy, either.
+However, we don’t recommend Transamerica if you’re looking for a universal life policy.
 Its universal option — Transamerica Financial Fund Indexed Universal Life (FFIUL) — has been controversial in recent years, even being sued for upping prices on active policies.

 Affordable term life insurance